China fires back at US allegations of lack of transparency

 While it welcomed President Joe Biden’s decision to reverse the Trump administration’s move to leave the WHO, China hopes the U.S. will “hold itself to the highest standards, take a serious, earnest, transparent and responsible attitude, shoulder its rightful responsibility, support the WHO’s work with real actions and make due contribution to the international cooperation on COVID-19,” the statement said.

-Following allegations of Chinese withholding of data, investigation team member Peter Daszak tweeted, “This was NOT my experience on @WHO mission.”
+Following allegations of Chinese withholding of data in the New York Times and other media outlets, investigation team member Peter Daszak tweeted, “This was NOT my experience on @WHO mission.”

 “As lead of animal/environment working group I found trust & openness w/ my China counterparts.
 We DID get access to critical new data throughout.
 We DID increase our understanding of likely spillover pathways,” Daszak tweeted.